Shawna Morris, Chief Executive Officer

 Carrie also served on the Board of Directors for the Association of Fundraising Professionals Santa Barbara/Ventura Counties chapter for ten years and as President in 2015.
 During her presidency the board achieved its first Ten Star Gold Award and Friends of Diversity Designation.
-Most recently Carrie was awarded AFP’s distinguished Professional Fundraiser of the Year award for Ventura and Santa Barbara Counties.
+Most recently Carrie was awarded AFP’s distinguished Professional Fundraiser of the Year award for Ventura and Santa Barbara Counties and named Top 50 Woman in Business by the Pacific Coast Business Times.
 She is also a member of the Camarillo Rotary, the Nonprofit Leadership Council, and a graduate of the Ventura County Leadership Academy.
 Carrie resides in Thousand Oaks with her family.

 Prior to joining Casa Pacifica, Monetta spent over 25 years of experience in startup and high growth environments.
 Throughout her career, she has been successful at partnering with executives and managers to produce programs that align talent with goals and drive people towards a sense of well-being and purpose in their work life.